hashicorp/terraform-provider-azurerm/website/docs/r/private_link_endpoint.html.markdown

 * `private_connection_resource_id` - (Required) The Azure resource ID of the private link enabled remote resource to connect the private link endpoint to.
 Changing this forces a new resource to be created.

-* `subresource_names` - (Required) The subresource name(s) that the Private Link Endpoint is allowed to connect to, see `Subresource Names` below.
+* `subresource_names` - (Optional) The subresource name(s) that the Private Link Endpoint is allowed to connect to, see `Subresource Names` below.
 Changing this forces a new resource to be created.

 * `request_message` - (Optional) A message passed to the owner of the remote resource when the private link endpoint attempts to establish the connection to the remote resource.
 The request message can be a maximum of `140` characters in length.
 Only valid if `is_manual_connection` is set to `true`.